 This is the Christmas holly whose berry-laden boughs are typically collected at Christmas time each year for ornamentation ("decking the halls" as it were).
 Thick, leathery, deep green leaves (2-4" long) have spiny marginal teeth.

 Why Should You Plant Holly Trees on Your Property?

 Holly trees are beautiful plants with thick, dark green foliage that lasts year-round.
 On top of this luscious color, holly trees grow berries in the fall and winter, adding a pop of color to gardens during the colder months.
 These evergreen trees offer interest over multiple seasons.
 Holly trees are considered to be both an evergreen and an ornamental tree.

 Holly Trees are also fairly hardy trees that require very little effort due to their relative resistance to diseases and pests.
-The American holly, especially, shows resistance to most plagues, making it a great choice for beginning gardeners looking for some color in their garden
+The American holly, especially, shows resistance to most plagues, making it a great choice for beginning gardeners looking for some color in their garden.

 How to plant Holly Trees

 Sun: Plant in full sun to partial shade.
 Full sun allows for the densest growth leaving very little as far as space between the branches.

 To plant Holly Trees, dig a hole two to three times the width of the tree's root ball.
 Place the plant in the hole with the top of the root ball level with or slightly higher than the surrounding soil.
 Allow at least 5 feet between smaller varieties and up to 25 feet for large, tree-type varieties.
 Holly grows 1-3' per year depending on which variety you choose to add to your landscape.
 Our American Holly Trees that are in 3 gallon nursery pots are typically 4-5 ft in height when we ship them.